ax-va/Interactive-Data-Visualization-Dale-2023/README.md

 ```

 ## Use JavaScript scripts in Chrome
-Start a development server in the 'project' directory using Python’s http module:
+Start a development server in the `project` directory using Python’s http module:
 ```unix
 python -m http.server 8080
 ```